-Planning a strategy to maximise the assets of your business on sale requires patient, advance planning.
-You should start considering the issues a good five years before you plan to sell.
+Planning a strategy to maximise the assets of your business on sale requires patience and planning.
+It’s a good idea to start considering the issues a good five years before you plan to sell.

-Most small businesses exit by trade sale, though other options include floating it on a stock exchange such as the Alternative Investment Market.
+Most small businesses exit by trade sale, though other options include floating your company on a stock exchange such as the Alternative Investment Market (AIM).